Orthotest/Orthotest.github.io/_posts/spine/2018-04-18-trinity-elite.md

 - Subject is under 18 years of age (<18) at the time of consent.
 - Subject has had prior lumbar spine fusion at the level currently scheduled for surgery.
-- Subject has greater than grade 2 spondylolisthesis of the lumbar spine.
 - Subject is currently undergoing treatment for malignancy or has undergone treatment for malignancy within the past 5 years (benign skin cancer permitted).
 - Subject is pregnant or nursing or planning to become pregnant during the 2 years (24 months) following arthrodesis.
 - Subject has an active local or systemic infection or is undergoing adjunctive treatment for local or systemic infection.